7 Steps of Web Design Development Process

 This process requires an extensive connection with your clients, such as email exchanges and collaboration via content-sharing sites (Dropbox, Zeplin).
 The client should be informed during the web design development process to ensure that the finished website meets their needs, preferences, and vision.
 At this stage, idea exchange and brainstorming are critical.

-Web development process
+web development process

 Step 4: Web development